Responsive Tool

 Breakpoint conditions specify when styles in the breakpoint will be applied.

-YellowPencil provides breakpoint condition just based on width property; apply a style if the screen size is below than x width or apply a style if the screen size is above than x width.
+YellowPencil provides breakpoint conditions just based on width property; apply a style if the screen size is below than x width or apply a style if the screen size is above than x width.

 All breakpoints from the theme and plugins appear to the responsive tool.
-By default, the tool shows breakpoints which have the below (max-width) condition.
-You can change it as the above (min-width) condition by clicking on the below link.
+By default, the tool shows breakpoints that have the smaller (max-width) condition.
+You can change it as the larger (min-width) condition by clicking on the smaller link.

-Below (max-width) condition:
+Smaller (max-width) condition:

-Above (min-width) condition:
+Larger (min-width) condition:

 Manage Breakpoints